NestorRescigno/software-engineering--reference-architecture--workflow-1/DEVELOPERS.md

     # Repository name with owner.
     # Default: ${{ github.repository }}
     repository: ''

-    # The branch, tag or SHA to checkout.
-When checking out the repository that
-    # triggered a workflow, this defaults to the reference or SHA for that event.
     # Otherwise, uses the default branch.
     ref: ''
 ````